brexhq/substation/README.md

   }

   # Access is granted by providing the role name of a
   # resource.
-This access applies least privilege.
+This access applies least privilege and
+  # grants access to dependent resources, such as KMS.
   access = [
     # Lambda functions create unique roles that are
-    # used to access to resources.
+    # used to access resources.
     module.node.role.name,
   ]
 }